 We can often learn more when we have to think for ourselves.
 That’s why the questions you ask your mentee should challenge them and guide them.
 The answers they offer will reveal more about themselves but can also help them recognize growth opportunities.

-Asking your mentee thought-provoking questions is vital to the learning process for both of you.
+Asking your mentee thought-provoking questions is vital to the learning process for both parties.
 It can help you gain insight into their background, goals, and ways of thinking.
-But questions can also be used to help your mentees see truths about themselves, such as their strengths and weaknesses.
-You can also encourage them to find their own answers to a challenge if you know the right questions to ask.
-Here are some questions to help get you started.

 Ask them about their career journey